DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - The original versions of TLS (1.0 and 1.1) are considered deprecated and organizations should be relying on TLS 1.2 or TLS 1.3
         - TLS supports both one-­way and two-­way authentication.
         - TLS and SSL are not interoperable or backward compatible.
-    - **SFTP**: a version of FTP that includes encryption and is used for transferring files between two devices (often a client / server)
+    - **SFTP**: a version of FTP that includes encryption and is used for transferring files between two devices (often a client / server).
+TFTP is trivial FTP, an insecure quick transfer method often used to transfer files for network devices, among other uses.
     - **SSH**: remote management protocol, which operates over TCP/IP
         - all communications are encrypted
         - primarily used by IT administrators to manage devices such as servers and network devices